tap349/tap349.github.io/_posts/2017-05-28-elixir-otp.md

 `Task.Supervisor.start_child`:

+- tasks are linked to the supervisor but not to the caller

 - crashed tasks can be restarted

-  task is linked to the supervisor (though not linked to the caller) => it's possible to change restart strategy of task supervisor - when using other functions task supervisor must have `restart: :temporary` option.
+  it's made possible by the fact that tasks are linked to the supervisor, not the caller. when using other functions (not `start_child`) task supervisor must have `:temporary` restart strategy while in case of `start_child` this strategy may be `:temporary` (the default), `:transient` or `:permanent`.

 - task cannot be awaited

   when using other functions it's possible either to await on the task or get result by triggering enumeration on a stream - this function should be used for side-effects only.

 Supervisor
 ----------